RBGKew/pypaftol/paftools_tutorial.md

 * **Mapping** of reads, using either BWA or tblastn (`--mapper`)
 * **Assembly** of reads into contigs, using spades or the built-in overlap based assembler,
 * **Recovery** of coding sequences of the target genes.

+### Run Basic Recovery

+Start a Docker container running the `jttkim/paftol-demo:latest` image and navigate to the data/hybpiper directory after logging into the `paftol` account (using the `su -` command).

+Compose a command line to recover sequences based on this method specification:
+* no trimming is necessary
+* use `tblastn` for mapping
+* use the serial overlap assembly method with these parameters:
+  * reference alignment: minimum 70% sequence identity within a window of 30 bases
+  * overlaps: minimum 90% sequence identity within an overlap window of 20 bases

+This will be a lengthy command line, due to the complexity / high level of integration of the recovery process.
+Decide on a pair of fastq files to work with, and then build your command line one option at a time.

+Once you have a command that successfully generates a fasta file of recovered sequences, extend this to additionally output
+* a comma separated values (csv) file containing statistics of the recovery process,
+* a `tar.gz` archive of the temporary directory used during the recovery process.

+Furthermore, consider the effects of the sequence identity thresholds and window sizes.
+How do you expect them to affect the recovery results?
+Develop one or more formal and specific predictions, then run recovery with altered parameters to test these.

 ## Extract Coding Sequences from Genomes